richchapler/AzureSolutionsDocumentation/curricula/SQL_BackupRecovery.md

 #### Key Metrics

 * **Recovery Time Objective (RTO):**
-  RTO represents the maximum acceptable downtime following a disruption.
+  RTO represents the **maximum acceptable downtime following a disruption**.
 It is determined by measuring the time from failure detection, through the recovery process, until full restoration.
 This metric helps guide investments in technology and process improvements to minimize downtime.

 * **Recovery Point Objective (RPO):**
-  RPO indicates the maximum amount of data (expressed in time) that an organization can afford to lose.
+  RPO indicates **the maximum amount of data (expressed in time) that an organization can afford to lose**.
 It is calculated based on the frequency of backup operations and the rate of data change.
 For instance, if transaction logs are backed up every 15 minutes, the RPO would be approximately 15 minutes.

 ------------------------- -------------------------